nealmick/bb/README.md

 1. bb - main django app
 2. etc - code for index page
 3. predict - logic for all predictons
-4. users - handles all the users for nba
+4. users - handles all the users

 #### other files: